glotzerlab/software/README.md

 [singularity hub](https://www.singularity-hub.org/) to build.
 Each just pulls from the docker image that ``build.sh`` produces, so one must ``docker push`` before ``git push``, or the singularity build will fail.

-Previous builds are frozen on singularity hub.
+Previous builds are not frozen on singularity hub.
 Users are strongly encouraged to use the latest images, but sometimes there is reason to delay updating.
+If users need a previous image, they can build it from the archive on Docker hub.

 ## Benchmarking